home / skills / phrazzld / claude-config / design-theme

 Overview

-This skill implements a CSS-first design theme using explicit design tokens.
-It defines a consistent token architecture (colors in OKLCH, modular typography, spacing, shadows, radii) and upgrades components to consume those tokens.
-Theme implementation is delegated to Kimi K2.5 via MCP while quality checks and direction selection are coordinated with Claude.
+This skill creates or updates a design theme using a CSS-first token architecture and Tailwind 4 @theme.
+It defines perceptually-uniform color tokens (OKLCH), a modular typography scale, spacing, shadows, and radii, then migrates components to use those tokens.
+Theme implementation is delegated to Kimi K2.5 via MCP for the CSS/Tailwind work.

 How this skill works